-At NFM, you’ll find a locally, regionally, and more grown fruits & vegetables, locally & regionally raised meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices, international items, and more on our South/Farm Side.
-This area also is home to garden center, Gardens of Babylon.
-Inside our Market House you'll find 15+ restaurants & shops, crafters making handmade soaps & body products, prepared foods, specialty items, and more.
-On our Flea Market Side you'll find everything from handcrafted pottery & jewelry to home goods to clothing and accessories.
-Most merchants are at Market on Saturdays but many come other days of the week-most notable Fridays and Sundays.
+Offerings vary throughout the year and TN seasons under NFM's covered, open-air outdoor sheds.
+During "peak season" (May-November)--you’ll find a locally, regionally, and more fruits & vegetables, meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices, international items, handcrafted items and more, During "off-peak" season (December-April) you will still find many of these items--particularly those such as meats, dairy, artisan and crafted items that are available year-round.
+Inside our fully enclosed Market House, you'll find 16+ restaurants & shops, an international grocery store, prepared foods, specialty items, a craft brewpub and more.
+Most merchants are at Market on Saturdays but many come other days of the week-most notably Fridays and Sundays.
 Visit our Merchant pages to find out more.

 How do I know if someone has something I'm looking for?

 If it's produce--check the Seasonality Chart to see if it looks like it may be in that time of year.
-By August 2011 we will introduce a search feature on the website that will tell you who is selling that item so you can contact them directly to determine if that have it on hand.
-The search feature will cover all areas of the Market.
+We are working on building a search feature on the website that will tell you who is selling that item so you can contact them directly to determine if that have it on hand.
 Many people also post queries on Facebook, Twitter, or email us here to receive guidance.